JensPiegsa/info/index.md

 # About

 Hi, I'm Jens Piegsa, a software crafter with expertise in Java web technologies, data integration, metadata management, and continuous integration.
 I currently work at the University Medicine Greifswald, building the web application for the data transfer unit of the NAKO Health Study.
-My passion for software development started during my university years, and since then, I have been actively involved in various projects, honing my skills and gaining experience.
+My passion for software development started during my early years and became my vocation during my time at the university.
+I have been constantly involved in various projects, honing my skills and gaining experience.

 # Stuff